Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Conclusion

 One potentially promising application of our method is as a pre-conditioner to discovering accurate and parsimonious dynamical models.
 For example, knowledge of Lyapunov functions, basins of attraction, or absorbing sets can improve data-driven model discovery from noisy or incomplete datasets \cite{ahmadi2020learning}.
 In particular, one can easily extend a variation of the SINDy method for constructing fluid flow models with an absorbing ball \cite{kaptanoglu2021promoting} to general systems with an absorbing set that need not be a ball: it suffices to first use our data-driven methods to identify a candidate absorbing set, and then construct a model that for which this set is indeed absorbing.
 Crucially, both steps can be implemented with convex optimization.

 Although our theory does not put any limitations on the dimension of the data, both EDMD and the construction of auxiliary functions using semidefinite programming exhibit computational bottlenecks when the state-space dimension is not small.
 This can be seen clearly when the EDMD dictionaries are polynomial, since $\ell$ and $m$ grow considerably with the state-space dimension.
 Therefore, for even moderately-sized input data the resulting semidefinite programs could be prohibitively large.
 To overcome this issue in the setting of EDMD, \cite{KernelEDMD} proposes a kernel-based EDMD formulation that transfers one from estimating the Koopman operator with a matrix of size given by the large dictionary to learning one of size given by the number of snapshots $n$.
 This kernel formulation offers a significant computational speed-up in understanding the Koopman operator for systems such as discretized PDEs, where the state-space dimension is high and temporal data is difficult to produce.
-It remains to be seen whether similar techniques can help within our framework.
+It is however not clear that similar techniques can help within our framework.

-There are many more potential avenues for future work.
+There are also other potential avenues for future work.
 One is to establish convergence rates in the spirit of \cite{Zhang2022}.
 Although it is impossible to prove universal results in this direction \cite{Krengel1978}, one could hope to identify classes of systems and dictionaries for which convergence rates can be proved.
 Another interesting problem is to quantify the gaps between predictions made using data-driven auxiliary functions (e.g. bounds on time averages) and their rigorous model-based counterparts.
-In summary, we believe that this work only scratches the surface on what is possible at the intersection of the Koopman operator, EDMD, auxiliary functions, and semidefinite programming.
+Progress in this direction depends on whether the challenges outlined in \cref{rem:convergence-rates} can be resolved under realistic assumptions.
+Finally, it has recently been demonstrated that (approximate) Koopman eigenfunctions can be used directly to construct approximate Lyapunov functions without solving an SOS problem (see \cref{rmk:Lyapunov}).
+This relies on the fact that certain Koopman eigenfunctions capture stability properties of a system \cite{mauroy2016global,vaidya2008lyapunov}.
+It would be interesting to investigate whether the spectral analysis of the Koopman operator can shed light on other dynamical properties that have been studied via auxiliary functions.
+In summary, many important questions remain to be answered and we believe this work only scratches the surface on what is possible at the intersection of Koopman theory, EDMD, and auxiliary function frameworks for system analysis.